 Rider Side-pot Groups:

-Youth side-pot age group will consist of those 18 and under as of the first date of the event, the Adult group will consist of those 19-44, and the Senior group will consist of those 45 and over.
+Youth side-pot age group will consist of those 18 and under as of March 6, 2020, the Adult group will consist of those 19-44, and the Senior group will consist of those 45 and over.
 To be entered in a rider side-pot, contestants must first enter the Open.
 Each horse and rider combination makes one run in the Open race.
 Those who enter the rider side-pots have their times from the Open carried over to the appropriate side-pot group for a separate payout based on each age groups number of entries.

 Runnin’ With the Pack Side-pot Groups: